fzcoder/fzcoder.github.io/README.md

 # README

-This is a opensource project website for [fzcoder](https://github.com/fzcoder)
+This is a document website for some opensource projects whose author is [fzcoder](https://github.com/fzcoder)

-You can click [opensource.fzcoder.com](//opensource.fzcoder.com/) to visit the website.
+You can click [docs.fzcoder.com](//docs.fzcoder.com/) to visit the homepage.